Differentiable Evolutionary Reinforcement Learning: Differentiable Evolutionary Reinforcement Learning ( )

-To ensure the stability of this symbolic generation process, we implement three constraints: \textbf{1) Cold Start:} We apply Supervised Fine-Tuning (SFT) to the Meta-Optimizer on a small set of valid format examples to initialize the policy. \textbf{2) Constrained Decoding:} During generation, we enforce token-level constraints to ensure the validity of tokens in the output $\phi$. \textbf{3) Validity Penalty:} In rare cases where a generated $\phi_i$ is mathematically ill-defined (\textit{e.g.,} resulting in execution errors), we assign a penalty reward $v_i = 0$ to suppress such generations.
+To guarantee the mathematical validity of the generated symbolic configurations, we apply supervised fine-tuning (SFT) on a small set of valid examples to cold-start the Meta-Optimizer, enforce token-level constrained decoding during generation, and assign a penalty reward of $v_i = 0$ to any ill-defined $\phi_i$ that causes execution errors.

-Crucially, this formulation establishes a closed-loop computation graph.
-By utilizing the validation performance as a scalar feedback signal for the generated configuration, we enable the meta-gradient to be estimated and applied to the generator.
-This effectively propagates the non-differentiable validation signal back to the Meta-Optimizer parameters $\psi$, allowing the system to learn the optimal search direction in the reward landscape.
-An illustration of this gradient flow through the bi-level optimization process is provided in Appendix~\ref{sec:gradient_flow}.

-The \textbf{differentiable} nature of \method offers profound implications for \textit{scalability} and \textit{automation}.
-Unlike non-differentiable paradigms that often necessitate manual supervision or heuristic signal design to guide the search, our framework establishes a direct, \textit{gradient-based optimization} path between downstream performance and reward configuration.
-This allows the Meta-Optimizer to be trained directly via autonomous interaction, eliminating the bottleneck of human intervention.
-Consequently, \method enables the autonomous synthesis of dense feedback signals from sparse outcome-based signals, effectively resolving the scalability challenge in complex domains where manual reward engineering is infeasible or prohibitively expensive.

-We empirically verify the effectiveness of this framework in Section~\ref{sec:experiments}.
-Our evaluation starts with a proof-of-concept experiment to showcase the framework's ability to navigate the reward landscape, followed by extensive experiments validating its generalization to various real-world applications.
+Crucially, \method establishes a closed-loop computation graph that propagates non-differentiable validation signals back to the Meta-Optimizer via estimated meta-gradients (detailed in Appendix~\ref{sec:gradient_flow}).
+This RL-driven feedback loop replaces manual heuristics with an autonomous optimization path, enabling the composition of dense, actionable signals from sparse outcomes, effectively resolving scalability challenges in complex domains.